Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 {% endhighlight %}

 ## Manipulate the event
 Now you will need something that can manipulate the existing event.
-Creating an event subscriber that subscribes to the 'foo' event is a good start.
+Creating an symfony event subscriber that subscribes to the 'foo' event is a good start.
 Now it's up to you to decide what your subscriber should do.

 In this case imagine that we need a users age and address for later use, but they are both missing in the SimpleBus event data that was provided from our application.
 This means that we somehow want to add these values to the event, before it gets passed on to another application.
-This will be done by the decorator class, which is a simple event subscriber.
+This will be done by the decorator class displayed below.

 ### Example of a decorator class
 This example refers to when a new user has registered to your application.